 - Select the top ten recipes your family loves and get everyone involved in the meal preparation.

 - Reduce the amount of sugar, salt and solid fats used in your favourite recipes.

 Eating out usually results in you consuming large amounts of food, more fat, salt and sugar.

-Share meals or ask for half the meal to be packed up to eat the next day.
+- Share meals, order the appetizer size or ask for half the meal to be packed up to eat the next day.

 Being overweight or obese increases your LDL or bad cholesterol level, lowers your HDL or good cholesterol level and raises your triglyceride levels.
 Reducing your weight is a positive way to reduce your blood cholesterol levels.

 Being physically active will help improve your cholesterol levels and general heart health.
 Aim for 150 minutes a week.
 That is less than 25 minutes per day!

 Choose activities you like.
 Cycling, swimming, gardening, walking are great ways to keep active.